trawlingweb/APIservicies/README.md

 ## Conclusion

+**FeedScale** by TrawlingWeb offers a robust solution for real-time data collection, processing, and analysis.
+With access to more than 18 million digital sources and coverage in 43 languages, FeedScale provides the data connectivity your company needs to integrate large volumes of informational content into your own systems.

-TrawlingWeb API services offer a robust solution for data collection, processing, and analysis.
-By following the guides and using the resources provided in this repository, you can effectively integrate our APIs into your workflows and unlock valuable insights from your data.
+By following the guides and using the resources provided in this repository, you can effectively integrate FeedScale into your workflows and unlock valuable insights from your data.

 For more detailed information, refer to our official documentation and support pages.